brombal/ambient/README.md

 - `new Ambient(initialState)`

     Creates a new Ambient instance.
-This is your state manager object.
+This is your state manager object, or "store".
     You will likely want to export the instance to use throughout your app.
     You can pass an initial state value to the constructor.

     ```js
     const Ambient = require('ambient');

-    const ambient = new Ambient({ counter: 0 });
+    const store = new Ambient({ counter: 0 });
     ```

 - `ambient.state`